vercel/terraform-provider-vercel/docs/resources/project.md

 ### Optional

+- `automatically_expose_system_environment_variables` (Boolean) Vercel provides a set of Environment Variables that are automatically populated by the System, such as the URL of the Deployment or the name of the Git branch deployed.
+To expose them to your Deployments, enable this field
 - `build_command` (String) The build command for this project.
 If omitted, this value will be automatically detected.
 - `dev_command` (String) The dev command for this project.
 If omitted, this value will be automatically detected.
 - `environment` (Attributes Set) A set of Environment Variables that should be configured for the project. (see [below for nested schema](#nestedatt--environment))